In the Presence of

 Jessica Robinson

-Jessica Robinson is a global expert in ESG and sustainable finance, advising financial institutions, institutional investors, think tanks, governments and regulators on a broad range of issues relating to ESG strategy, sustainable finance and responsible investment, as well as carbon, climate and gender finance.
-Based in the Middle East, Jessica is responsible for leading related engagements across the financial industry – in particular, she delivers projects on ESG strategy, risk and governance as well as focusing on specific areas including net zero transition plans and carbon strategies.
+Jessica is a global expert in sustainable finance and ESG, advising clients including financial institutions, investors, governments and regulators on a broad range of issues relating to ESG and sustainability strategy.
+She has deep expertise in sustainable finance and responsible investment, as well as carbon, climate and gender finance.
+Now based in the Middle East, Jessica has lived and worked extensively across the region, as well as Asia and North America.

-Jessica has an extensive background in consulting and professional services, specializing in the financial services and investment industries, with a particular focus on ESG and sustainability.
-In addition, previous roles include Head of Asia for the United Nations-supported Principles for Responsible Investment (UN-PRI), following a long stint as Chief Executive and Board Director of the Association for Sustainable and Responsible Investment in Asia (ASrIA), one of Asia’s leading think tanks working to promote sustainable finance and responsible investment.
+Previously a partner and MENA Sustainable Finance Leader at EY, other roles include Head of Asia for the United Nations-supported Principles for Responsible Investment (UN-PRI), following a long stint as Chief Executive and Board Director of the Association for Sustainable and Responsible Investment in Asia (ASrIA), one of Asia’s leading think tanks working to promote sustainable finance and responsible investment.
 She also led the Asia Investor Group on Climate Change – representing large investors on climate risk – and played an active leadership role in the Global Sustainable Investment Alliance (GSIA) and the Global Investor Coalition on Climate Change (GIC).

 Kal Subramanian